Update Our ticketing, donations, and membership sales portal is down for scheduled maintenance on the afternoon of 4/11.

 Author Sarah Orne Jewett (1849-1909) spent much of her life in this 1774 Georgian house, owned by her family since 1819, even using it as an inspiration for her novel Deephaven.
 Jewett and her sister Mary inherited the house and decorated it for their own use, expressing both a pride in their family’s past and their own independent, sophisticated tastes.

 The result is an eclectic blend of eighteenth-century architecture, antiques, and wallpapers with furnishings showing the influence of the Arts and Crafts movement.
 Tour this National Historic Landmark and learn about Jewett’s life and celebrated career.
 See the original desk where she often wrote, situated in the upper hall overlooking South Berwick’s active town center.
-In the Visitor Center, next door, a Greek Revival home where Sarah Orne Jewett lived as a child, see exhibitions and browse the museum shop.
+The visitor center next door to the museum is a Greek Revival home where Sarah Orne Jewett lived as a child.

 Location: 5 Portland Street, South Berwick, Maine